 Boards must ensure that job-retention services or support services are not provided, if the request was made more than three full calendar months from the date of the last SNAP E&T service recorded in WorkInTexas.com.

-If a SNAP E&T General Population or ABAWD recipient who is employed part-time requests job-retention assistance other than support services (for example, high school equivalency [HSE] classes or training), Boards must ensure that the recipient is informed that as a mandatory SNAP E&T work registrant, participation in SNAP E&T services, combined with part-time employment for a total of 30 hours of weekly participation, is required.
+If a SNAP E&T recipient who is employed part-time requests job-retention assistance other than support services (for example, high school equivalency [HSE] classes or training), Boards must ensure that:

+mandatory work registrants are informed that participation in SNAP E&T services, combined with part-time employment for a total of 30 hours of weekly participation, is required; and

+ABAWDs aged 60–64 are informed that participation in SNAP E&T services, combined with part-time employment for a total of 20 hours of weekly participation, is required.

 B-115.d: Job-Retention Services and Support Services Decision-Making Process